narioinc/AmebaCloudUpdate/README.md

 The Tools folder has a sample download server.

-* Start the server by running the script provided for linux, windows start.sh or start.bat
+* Start the server by running the script provided for windows start.bat
 * Make sure that you have your ota.bin file present in the root of the tools folder
 * once the server starts it will wait for connection on 8082